Vulcanostrol/ringgzprotocol/README.md

   The documentation – in the code as well as this document – make use of a specific syntax.
 This is because packets sent from server to client must have a certain layout.
 In this layout, some arguments can be mandatory, and others can be optional to give.
 E.g.: when a game starts, the usernames of all the players are given.
 However, games can have different amounts of players.
 Therefore, if the usernames of all players that are playing are given, the amount of arguments can vary.
 Make sure this is handled in your client and server implementation!

   Mandatory packet information is documented with [square brackets] around it.
-Optional information (not actually optional, but not needed to conform to the networking protocol) is indicated with <hooked brackets>.
+Optional information (not actually optional, but not needed to conform to the networking protocol) is indicated with &lt;hooked brackets&gt;.
 This can be information that has to do with lists: it is needed, but clients and servers should handle packets that do and do not include that information.
 Information blocks in the documentation is separated with semicolons ( ; ).
 These semicolons are the agreed delimiter of information blocks and therefore should also seperate your information blocks in your implementation.
 The delimiter should not be at the start or end of a packet.

 ## Server default port